 - Wed, 06.12.17: Martina Grüning & Simone Krüger

 IRTG Summer Schools

 The Rostock Summer Schools on Electrically Active Implants are a platform for exchange of distinguished invited experts and young scientists and complement the Lecture Series by a method-focused approach.

-Past Summer Schools:
+Past and planned Summer Schools: